TeaZea/Portfolio_Site/README.md

   10.26.2022 {

 - Added descriptions and links to cards in the Projects + EXP section.
 Also added rel="" to the link to prevent any malicious attack.
 - Finished basic layout.
 - Enlarged JS typewriter font.
 - Completed and centered the JS and intro div.
 Also added an intro blurb.
 - Added About Me section.
 - Optimized cards in Projects + EXP.
 Changed the background of cards.
 - Added a copy to clipboard button to copy my email.
 - Added and created layout for the Projects + EXP > languages used and linkedIn quote section.
 Also edited the style of the list.
   }

   10.27.2022 {

 - Added images file, with the edited logos for the website.
 - Added logos and layout to 'what I use' section and optimized.
 - Added EXP section quote with link to linkedIn.
 - Added original photo directory to images directory.
+- Added page animations to sections.
+- Completed 'contact' section with links, and images.
+Added new classes for layout, added proper on-page links.
   }